aaronsu11/langfuse-on-aws/README.md

     ```bash
     cdk deploy -c nextAuthUrl=https://<your-app-runner-domain> -c imageTag=latest
     ```

-You can omit the `-c nextAuthUrl=https://<your-app-runner-domain>` parameter for the first deployment, and get the App Runner URL for future updates after the application is deployed.
-Check the CDK output and replace `https://<your-app-runner-domain>` with your actual App Runner domain and `latest` with the desired Langfuse image tag.
+You can omit the `-c nextAuthUrl=https://<your-app-runner-domain>` parameter for the first deployment, which will default to `http://localhost:3000`.
+This URL is used for the sign-in and log-out redirects.

+4. After first deployment, CDK will output important information like the App Runner service URL to access the Langfuse application.
+Replace `https://<your-app-runner-domain>` with the service URL or the custom domain and re-deploy to complete the setup.
+You can also replace `imageTag=latest` with the desired Langfuse image tag.
 See [Langfuse documentation](https://langfuse.com/docs) for available tags.

-4. After deployment, CDK will output important information like the App Runner service URL to access the Langfuse application.

 ## Configuration